-- Understand the scope, modern trends and ethical issues in social research. - Enhance the understanding of oneself, others and how individual behavior is influenced by socio-cultural context. - Understand prejudice, attitudes which are prevalent in any culturally diverse countries like India. - Apply socio-psychological skills to analyze and explain human interaction in different situations and in solving social problems.
+- Understand the scope, modern trends and ethical issues in social research. - Enhance the understanding of oneself, others and how individual behavior is influenced by socio-cultural context - To apply socio-psychological knowledge to analyze and explain human interaction in different situations and in solving social problems.